Code-Institute-Submissions/DiscoverChina-MS2/README.md

 - About Section
     - Clicked on 'Facts About China' button to check it opens the correct content. **Worked**
 - Recommended Location Section
-    - Checked the three cities buttons to ensure they show the correct 'attractions, restaurants, parks' buttons. **Worked**
+    - Clicked the three cities buttons to ensure they show the correct 'attractions, restaurants, parks'. **Worked**
-    - Clicked the 'attractions, restaurants, parks' buttons to check the open the correct tourist destinations. **Worked**
+    - Clicked the 'attractions, restaurants, parks' buttons to check they open the correct tourist destinations. **Worked**
     - Clicked each tourist destination to ensure it opens the correct option content and zooms to location on map. **Worked**
 - Map
     - Clicked each marker to test it opened the correct info window. **Worked**